Looking Closely at the Growth Curve for Amneal Pharmaceuticals Inc. (AMRX)

 AMRX’s Market Performance

-AMRX stocks went up by 3.15% for the week, with a monthly drop of -15.50% and a quarterly performance of -25.16%, while its annual performance rate touched -53.74%.
-The volatility ratio for the week stands at 5.58% while the volatility levels for the past 30 days are set at 5.80% for Amneal Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -3.01% for AMRX stocks with a simple moving average of -39.20% for the last 200 days.
+AMRX stocks went down by -10.26% for the week, with a monthly drop of -18.60% and a quarterly performance of -34.38%, while its annual performance rate touched -59.69%.
+The volatility ratio for the week stands at 6.03% while the volatility levels for the past 30 days are set at 6.08% for Amneal Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -8.56% for AMRX stocks with a simple moving average of -43.79% for the last 200 days.

 Analysts’ Opinion of AMRX